 Murphy’s Law of cordelettes: the darn double fisherman’s knot always ends up in the wrong place!
 Eliminate this problem by clove hitching the cord next to the knot next to your highest piece of gear as the first thing you do when you build the anchor.
 This keeps the fisherman’s knot fixed next to the protection and out of the way of your master point.

-See image below, note clove hitch on the left biner.
+Note clove hitch on the left carabiner.

 5 - Shorten it a bit

 Most of the time your cordelette is going to feel either too short or too long.
 If it’s too short, try to add a separate sling to the piece of gear that’s farthest away.

 If it’s too long, rather than clipping the cordelette loop to the gear, instead pass the loop through one of the the carabiners.
 This makes four strands of cord coming off that piece of gear rather then two, which will raise your anchor master point.
 Remember, you ideally want to master point to be about chest level, and not below your waist if you can avoid it.